Life at Wellington Place at Hartford

 Can I live in assisted living if I have a wheelchair, walker or just have difficulty in walking?

-Yes.
-We aim to have residents remain in the independent assisted living setting as long as possible.
+Yes, our goal is to have residents remain in the independent assisted living setting as long as possible.
 Unless you have a unique medical need, which should be discussed with our Administrator, we accept and encourage people who need assistance with ambulation to live with us.

 Can residents call for help from their apartments in case of an emergency?